-Wilson became the first player in NFL history to have a 100.0 passer rating in each of his first two seasons in the league.
-He broke his franchise record (101.2 rating in 2013) with an NFL-leading 110.1 passer rating in 2015.
+Wilson became the first player in NFL history to record a 100.0 passer rating in each of his first two seasons in the league, and broke his own franchise record (101.2 rating in 2013) with a league-leading 110.1 passer rating in 2015.
 Wilson also became the first quarterback in NFL history with a winning record in each of his first six seasons.

-He finished 2015 in unprecedented fashion, ending his last seven games with a 132.8 rating and becoming the only player in NFL history to pass for at least 24 touchdowns and have one or zero interceptions in a seven-game span in a single-season.
-He became the first player in NFL history with 4,000 passing yards, 30 touchdown passes and 500 rushing yards in a single-season.
+Wilson finished the final seven games of the 2015 season with a132.8 rating and became the only player in NFL history to pass for at least 24 touchdowns and have one or fewer interceptions in a seven-game span in a single-season.
+He became the first player in league history with 4,000 passing yards, 30 touchdown passes and 500 rushing yards in a single season.

-Of Smith’s 27 years as an NFL assistant, 13 have been spent as an offensive coordinator, last leading the Jacksonville Jaguars offense from 2005-06.
-In 2006, Jacksonville’s offense ranked 10th in the NFL in total offense and third in rushing yards per game with an average of 158.8 yards per game.
-In 2005, the Jaguars scored 361 points, 100 more than the previous season, and compiled a 12-4 record.
+He spent 13 seasons as an offensive coordinator, last leading the Jacksonville Jaguars offense from 2005-06.
+In 2006, Jacksonville's offense ranked 10th in the NFL in total offense and third in rushing yards per game with an average of 158.8.
+In 2005, the Jaguars scored 361 points, 100 more than the previous season, and finished with a 12-4 record.

-Prior to his time in Jacksonville, Smith worked with Carroll in 2004 at USC, where he mentored Heisman Trophy winner Matt Leinart and helped USC win the national championship.
+Prior to his time in Jacksonville, Smith worked with Seahawks Head Coach Pete Carroll in 2004 at the University of Southern California, where he mentored Heisman Trophy winner Matt Leinart and helped the Trojans win the National Championship.

-He entered the NFL coaching arena with New Orleans in 1986, serving as its offensive coordinator/quarterbacks coach for the next 11 seasons.
+Smith began his NFL coaching career with the New Orleans Saints in 1986, serving as offensive coordinator/quarterbacks coach for 11 seasons.
 During that time, the franchise recorded its first-ever winning season, earned its first playoff berth, won its first division title and qualified for the postseason on four occasions.

-Smith lettered in football as a defensive back at Cal Poly-SLO from 1969-70 after transferring from Bakersfield College where he played quarterback from 1966-67.
-He earned his bachelor’s (1971) and master’s (1972) degrees in physical education from Cal-Poly SLO, as well as a teaching credential.
+Smith lettered in football as a defensive back at California Poly-San Luis Obispo from 1969-70 after transferring from Bakersfield College where he played quarterback from 1966-67.
+He earned his bachelor's (1971) and master's (1972) degrees in physical education from Cal Poly.

-Born on April 26, 1948, in Wasco, Calif., Smith and his wife, Dianne, have three sons, Tracy, Tyler and Nicholas, two grandsons, Troy and Bo, and a granddaughter, Lane.
+A native of Wasco, Calif., Smith and his wife, Dianne, have three sons, Tracy, Tyler and Nicholas, two grandsons, Troy and Bo, and a granddaughter, Lane.
 Smith's son, Tracy, serves as Seattle's assistant special teams coach.